graalvm/graalvm-demos/native-image-configure-examples/README.md

 * In contrast, `configure-at-buildtime-example` performs the JSON parsing as part of building the native executable.
 In this case the executable does not contain any parts of the Jackson framework (can be verified easily by adding `-H:+PrintAnalysisCallTree` to the `<buildArgs>` in `pom.xml`).
-When this image gets executed, it can run the handler right away since it was already determined at build time which hander should be used.
+When this image gets executed, it can run right away since it was already determined at build time which handler should be used.

 ## Preparation